-This chassis is equipped with a US10 emission compliant engine and an exhaust aftertreatment system (Diesel Particulate Filter).
+This chassis is equipped with a US 2010 emission compliant engine and an exhaust aftertreatment system (Diesel Particulate Filter).
 Use of Ultra Low Sulfur Diesel (ULSD) fuel and EO-O Premium Plus (or VDS-4) specification high performance diesel engine oil is required in this vehicle.

-Note: Use of improper or unapproved fuel or engine oil will void the engine and aftertreatment system (Diesel Particulate Filter) warranty.
-2007 emission engines REQUIRE the use of EO-O Premium Plus (or VDS-4) specification high performance diesel engine oil and Ultra Low Sulfur Diesel (ULSD) fuel.
+Note: Use of improper or unapproved fuel or engine oil will void the engine and aftertreatment system warranty.